Named Europe's most beautiful railway journey by Lonely Planet, the Rauma Railway takes you though some of the most dramatic of Norway's landscape.

 The best known line is the Bergen Railway that crosses the high mountain range between Oslo and Bergen.
 The trains run across a windswept and treeless mountain plateau, awesome in its bleak solitude.
 The line turned 100 years in 2009.

 The famous Flåm Railway starts from the junction at Myrdal on the Bergen Railway.
 Another great tourist attraction is the Northern Line, from Trondheim to Bodø.
 It is NSB's longest main line and one of the few railways in the world to cross the Arctic Circle.
-This railway stretch is very scenic, with view of the glacier Svartisen, rivers and fjords.
+This railway stretch is very scenic, with a view of the glacier Svartisen, rivers and fjords.